-There’s a reason (or many) why the Mediterranean diet is a global phenomenon.
-This style of eating is consistently ranked as the healthiest diet by the world’s leading experts.
-But, it’s much more of a lifestyle than a diet.
+There’s a reason—or many—why the Mediterranean diet is a global phenomenon.
+This style of eating is consistently ranked as the healthiest diet.
+But if we take a step back, it’s much more of a lifestyle than a diet.
 In fact, calling it a diet is a bit of a misnomer.
 This way of eating is also a way of living.
-Honoring local and seasonal ingredients, it’s a delicious, satisfying, and healthy way to eat.
+Honoring local and seasonal ingredients, it’s a delicious, satisfying, and healthy approach to food.
 As a whole, the Mediterranean diet nourishes your body from the inside out.
 Think: heart health, blood sugar regulation, and more.

-As an intuitive eater — and someone who supports women on their intuitive eating journeys — eating the Mediterranean way gets my stamp of approval.
-It’s practical and sustainable.
-It’s flexible in its approach.
+As an intuitive eater, and someone who supports women on their intuitive eating journeys, the Mediterranean diet is practical and sustainable.
+It’s flexible.
 It emphasizes bio-individuality.
 Meals are build around real, whole foods: fresh produce, lean proteins, anti-inflammatory seafood, and whole grains.
 If you’re new to this style of eating, take a seat.
 Today, we’re chatting about the ins and outs of the Mediterranean diet.
 Spoiler alert—it’s worth the hype.

 what is the mediterranean diet?

-Despite its name, there is no (official) thing as a Mediterranean diet — not in the sense that there’s an Atkins diet.
-Rather, the Mediterranean diet is a way of eating that’s based on the traditional cuisines of Greece, Italy and other countries that border the Mediterranean Sea.
+Despite its name, there is no official Mediterranean diet—not in the sense that there’s an Atkins diet.
+Rather, the Mediterranean diet is more of a lifestyle.
+It’s based on the traditional cuisines of Greece, Italy and other countries that border the Mediterranean Sea.
 Plant-based foods, such as whole grains, vegetables, legumes, fruits, nuts, seeds, herbs and spices, are the foundation of the diet.
 Olive oil is the main source of added fat.
 Fish, seafood, dairy and poultry are included in moderation.
 Red meat and sweets are eaten occasionally.

-As a California native, I relate extensively to the Mediterranean diet.
-For good reason, many of us gravitate towards a coastal lifestyle too.
+As a California native, the Mediterranean diet feels most like home.
+For good reason, many of us gravitate towards a coastal lifestyle, too.
 Not only does it connect us with our natural environment, but the temperate climate allows us to enjoy the simple things in life.
-Think: Dining al fresco and shopping at the farmers market.
+Think: dining al fresco, getting adequate sunshine, and shopping at the farmers market.
 In the realm of food, that means getting back to basics.
 Fresh, seasonal, and wholesome ingredients take priority.